BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 There are two ways sound files are played back in Resonance - those with a loopPoint input and those without.
 Those with no loopPoint are only controlled in volume, they are heard when a signal is in certain range, and they simply play through and loop the contents of the sound file.

-### volume Inputs

-Receiving a message, the volume input calculates a 0-1 value and reassigns the track's level accordingly.

-The level is the *product* of all the volume inputs on a track - this way a signal can be heard only if the dPLI is in a given range AND the wPLI is in some range, if either value comes to 0 the overall loudness will be 0.
-The potential issue with this choice is that when several inputs all have small but relevant values the product will be smaller still, I worked around this by adjusting my input ranges accordingly.

-These soundfiles can either be shorter loops like the HL drones, or longer melodies like the wPLI woodwinds or the HL strings.
-Including longer soundfiles that loop at different intervals (like in Brian Eno's Music for Airports) helps to give some stability to the overall musical Gestalt, I found that when using only loopPoint the music was too choppy and incoherent.

-The current level of a Track is shown by the middle of the three horizontal sliders.

-### loopPoint Inputs

-The tracks with loopPoints are sampled using a greatly simplified version of Berio's technique described above.
-There is one soundfile for each instrument heard.
-These are composed so that there is an obvious, gradual change from beginning to end, usually with the pitch moving from low to high.
-For examples, listen to harp.ogg, rhodes.ogg, softersynth.ogg, or any of the dPLI sounds.
-Moving the playhead from left to right on the soundfiles gives an obvious gradual change.

-The loopPoint input repeatedly plays through a short segment of the soundfile; you can specify the length with the loopLength field in the Track object.
-When receiving a message, the loopPoint input calculates a 0-1 value in exactly the same way as a volume input, but uses this to decide where within the soundfile to begin the next loop segment.
-So, a value of 0.5 would begin the segment at halfway through the file, and so on.
-The segments are slighly overlapped so that one is fading out while the next one is fading in.

-So, the loopPoint is chaining together short segments of a soundfile, in order to give a sort of melody that rises and falls with the control signal.
-It also works to shorten the loopLength to less than a second and use the loopPoint as a sort of concatinative synthesizer.

-### playbackRate Inputs

-## The Decay Feature

-An important thing to realize is that Resonance is designed to highlight *changes* in the signals, as well as reflecting the values of the signals themselves.
-Tracks associated with a signal that has stayed very constant will gradually fade out, and only be heard again once the control signal moves into a new range.

-** This decay behaviour right now might be masking important micro-variations in a given signal if it has been in a similar range for a while.
-In the future it would be interesting to have the decay range shrink or expand depending on its present decay value.

-The current decay value of a track is shown on the third horzontal slider of each track in the tracks panel.